strimbob/MoisPie/readMe.md

 as the leds are only working at 400khz

-they is all an addon for openframeworks which is this too, however i have not  managed to get it working with more the 60 leds on a strip
+there is all an addon for openframeworks which is this too, however i have not  managed to get it working with more the 60 leds on a strip